vishleshpatel/PolicyBench/README.md

 ##Introduction

 SDN RuleSetGenerator tool is divided into 2 separate tools: PolicyGenerator and RuleGenerator.
+#Policy Generator:
-From the characteristics of modern enterprise networks, PolicyGenerator generates reachability and measurement policies.
+From the characteristics of modern enterprise networks, PolicyGenerator generates variety of complex policies such as reachability, measurement and security policies.
 RuleGenerator uses Pyretic run-time to compile these policies and composes OpenFlow rules on the Switch.

 ##Installation